Self-Care Tips for Moms on a LOW Budget

 Trade Self-Care With Other Moms and Women in Your life

 Feeling really stuck on how to spend the little money you do have and feeling like it just won’t do enough to make a difference?
 Make a pact.
 Find a friend and swap childcare by taking turns to go out for free.
 Let your friend use your audible membership to listen to an audiobook she’s been wanting to hear while you try out some of the new exfoliant she just bought a tub of.
 Find ways that you can help each other out with what you have and see how you can make it stretch.

 Living on a tight budget, especially as a mom, is hard.
 We want to give our kids the best life we can.
-And if you are momming without a support system, self-care is even harder.
+And if you are momming without a support system, self-care for moms on a budget is even harder.

 But mama, you matter too.
 You deserve to feel nurtured and loved and cared for and human.
 You deserve some of the energy and resources you pour into your family.
 So allow yourself the budget and then make it work for you.
 Adjust when needed but never stop believing that you are worth it and that it matters.

 I hope this blog has helped you believe that you deserve self care and that it’s possible even with a small budget.
 Please share this with a friend and let me know in the comments what you do to practise self care on a budget.

 If this has resonated with you, make sure you follow along and join my Honest Mom’s Insider Circle where you’ll get all my latest updates, special offers and promotions and exclusive content only for subscribers.